foundry-rs/book/src/reference/cli/cast/admin.md

 Arguments:
   <WHO>
-          The address to get the nonce for
+          The address from which the admin account will be fetched

 Options:
   -B, --block <BLOCK>